Polycrystalline silicon

-Polycrystalline vs monocrystalline silicon
+Vs monocrystalline silicon

 In single-crystal silicon, also known as monocrystalline silicon, the crystalline framework is homogeneous, which can be recognized by an even external colouring.
 The entire sample is one single, continuous and unbroken crystal as its structure contains no grain boundaries.
 Large single crystals are rare in nature and can also be difficult to produce in the laboratory (see also recrystallisation).
 In contrast, in an amorphous structure the order in atomic positions is limited to short range.

 Polycrystalline and paracrystalline phases are composed of a number of smaller crystals or crystallites.
 Polycrystalline silicon (or semi-crystalline silicon, polysilicon, poly-Si, or simply "poly") is a material consisting of multiple small silicon crystals.
 Polycrystalline cells can be recognized by a visible grain, a "metal flake effect".
 Semiconductor grade (also solar grade) polycrystalline silicon is converted to single-crystal silicon – meaning that the randomly associated crystallites of silicon in polycrystalline silicon are converted to a large single crystal.
 Single-crystal silicon is used to manufacture most Si-based microelectronic devices.
 Polycrystalline silicon can be as much as 99.9999% pure.
-Ultra-pure poly is used in the semiconductor industry, starting from poly rods that are two to three meters in length.
-In microelectronic industry (semiconductor industry), poly is used both at the macroscale and microscale (component) level.
-Single crystals are grown using the Czochralski method, zone melting and Bridgman techniques.
+Ultra-pure poly is used in the semiconductor industry, starting from poly rods that are two to three meters in length resulting from the Siemens process.
+In the microelectronics industry (semiconductor industry), poly is used at both the macro and micro scales.
+Single crystals are grown using the Czochralski, zone melting and Bridgman–Stockbarger methods.
+The Czochralski method often uses polysilicon as the starting material.

-Polycrystalline silicon components
+Components

 At the component level, polysilicon has long been used as the conducting gate material in MOSFET and CMOS processing technologies.
-For these technologies it is deposited using low-pressure chemical-vapour deposition (LPCVD) reactors at high temperatures and is usually heavily doped n-type or p-type.
+For these technologies, it is deposited using low-pressure chemical-vapour deposition (LPCVD) reactors at high temperatures and is usually heavily doped n-type or p-type.

 More recently, intrinsic and doped polysilicon is being used in large-area electronics as the active and/or doped layers in thin-film transistors.
 Although it can be deposited by LPCVD, plasma-enhanced chemical vapour deposition (PECVD), or solid-phase crystallization of amorphous silicon in certain processing regimes, these processes still require relatively high temperatures of at least 300 °C. These temperatures make deposition of polysilicon possible for glass substrates but not for plastic substrates.

 The deposition of polycrystalline silicon on plastic substrates is motivated by the desire to be able to manufacture digital displays on flexible screens.
 Therefore, a relatively new technique called laser crystallization has been devised to crystallize a precursor amorphous silicon (a-Si) material on a plastic substrate without melting or damaging the plastic.
 Short, high-intensity ultraviolet laser pulses are used to heat the deposited a-Si material to above the melting point of silicon, without melting the entire substrate.